 Mutual fund companies can charge 12b-1 fees to cover expenses pertaining to distribution of funds, as well as shareholder services.
 This is not a one-time fee, but a recurring charge to the investors in a fund.

 Distribution services can include payment to brokers and other intermediaries who sell the funds or ETFs offered by the mutual fund company.
-This fee also covers the costs incurred on advertising, marketing, and printing and mailing of sales literature and prospectuses to new investors.
+This fee also covers the costs incurred on advertising, marketing, printing, and mailing of sales literature and prospectuses to new investors.

 Shareholder services refer to payments made to teams who deal with investor queries about a mutual fund, as well as provide investors information about their investments, although shareholder services fees can also be paid outside of 12b-1 fees.

 12b-1 fees are usually considered a “hidden charge” because they are paid out of the net assets of the fund.